Blog · Analysis · Last reviewed June 16, 2026

 The Deletion Order Becomes AI Governance

-AI governance is not only about rules before release.
-It is also about whether a public authority can make an unlawful model, dataset, biometric system, or generated work product stop remembering.
+Most AI governance concerns rules before release.
+The neglected half is whether a public authority can make an unlawful model, dataset, biometric system, or generated work product stop remembering.

 The Remedy Layer